plone/training/views_2.rst

 ..  admonition:: Solution
         :class: toggle

-        * Go to http://localhost:8080/Plone/dexterity-types/talk/@@fields and add the new fields
+        * Go to http://localhost:8080/Plone/dexterity-types/talk/@@fields and add the new field
         * Add the new HTML below the audience part:

         .. code-block:: xml